The other day I made another trip to Costco. I realized that there are at least two ways to get discounts on Costco food court prepared food items.

 Sure, 2% is not a tremendous discount but it is a discount.

-In addition, if your American Express card offers cash back or mileage benefits, then you are inherently also getting those discounts.
+In addition, if your card offers cash back or mileage benefits, then you are inherently also getting those discounts.
 I try to think this way whenever I make any purchase (online or not, store or restaurant, product or service).